Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

 # Get-GitToken

-Entry point for createing a git token. if the environment variable GitToken is set for the user , it will just return that.
-Otheriwse it will execute the script defined by the __-Script__ parameter. the script defined __Must__ return a single string that is a valid git token.
+Entry point for creating a git token. if the environment variable __GitToken__ is set for the user , it will just return that.
+Otheriwse it will execute the script defined by the __-Script__ parameter.
+The script defined __Must__ return a single string that is a valid git token.
+That token will then be stored in the user __GitToken__ user envrionment variable

 ```
     $gitToken = Get-GitToken -Script {
+      return my_way_of_getting_a_token
       # do something that returns a valid token
     }
 ```